-The Federal Data Services Hub (FDSH or Hub) reports Social Security Composite (SSAC) income which is income paid by SSA, including Social Security benefits and SSI benefits.
+The Federal Data Services Hub (FDSH or Hub) reports wages from TALX and social security income from Social Security Composite (SSAC)..
 MDES verifies wages and unemployment compensation.
-Income verified through the Hub or MDES is designated as "Electronically Verified."
-Income verified through other data sources such as SVES or PERS is designated as "Verified - Flectronic Data Source."
+MDHS Data History provides income verified by the SNAP program.
+Income verified through the Hub, SNAP, or MDES is designated as "Electronically Verified."
+Income verified through other data sources such as SVES or PERS is designated as "Verified - Electronic Data Source."